-Today we will discuss about partial fractions of expressions with repeated roots.
+Today we will discuss partial fractions of repeated roots.
 These repeated roots always come at the bottom, i.e., the denominator.
 They can also be repeated several times.

 Here I will give you two examples.
 In the first one, the roots will be repeated twice.
 So the degree of the denominator will be 2.
 In the second example, the roots will be repeated thrice (three times).

 Partial fractions of repeated roots of degree 2

 Here I will give an example of partial fractions of an expression where roots are repeated twice.

 First of all, I will rewrite the expression in partial fraction form.
 Thus it will be

 Now I will try to get the values of and .

 For that, I will start with the simplification of the equation (1).

 Therefore we compare the coefficients of on both sides.

 Now we compare the constants on both sides.